-My final decision is that I don't uphold the complaint.
+My final decision is that I'm unable to uphold the complaint.

 Under the rules of the Financial Ombudsman Service, I'm required to ask Mr A to accept or reject my decision before 25 April 2024.

 Emma Davy Ombudsman